maxrossello/redmine_pluggable_themes/README.md

 # Redmine Pluggable Themes

-The plugin version corresponds to minimum version of Redmine required.
-Look at dedicated branch for each Redmine version.

 Allows Redmine plugins to provide themes just like other assets.

 Possible use cases:
 * Easier installation of themes
 * Theme enhancements integrated with code extensions
 * Deployment of customer-specific customizations including theme, in a single package

+## Version

+Tests are performed through [redmine_testsuites](https://github.com/maxrossello/redmine_testsuites) including all the plugins it supports.

+The plugin version corresponds to minimum version of Redmine required.
+Look at dedicated branch for each Redmine version.

 ## Installation